mapbox/mbutil/README.md

     Usage: mb-util [options] input output

         Examples:
         Export an mbtiles file to a directory of files:
+        $ mb-util world.mbtiles dumps # when the 2nd argument is "dumps", then dumps the metatdata.json

+        Export an mbtiles file to a directory of files:
         $ mb-util world.mbtiles tiles # tiles must not already exist